 - With that in mind, don’t go walking around dark alleys and deserted parts of the city late at night.
 This is a good way to put yourself at risk.
 So don’t take unnecessary shortcuts, even if Google Maps is telling you to.
 Stick to well lit, busy streets.

 - Book yourself into a well-reviewed hostel where you can meet other women and friendly travelers.
 And definitely make sure you read reviews because a place might be highly rated, but it might not be your scene.
-Doing this, you’ll be able to get to know some cool people and maybe even get some travel buddies for hiking, nights out and onward journeys.

 - On a similar note, get involved in social events.
 Whether these are just cheese and wine nights at your hostel, a walking tour of the city, or a more comprehensive outdoorsy thing like hiking or skiing, doing this as a group will most likely be more fun than doing these things by yourself.
-And safer, too.

 - You could also use Facebook groups and Twitter to find local women or other female travelers to hang out with on your trip.
 A good way to learn about the country, or get some tips on stuff to do in the local area.